Harshal7797/Java-Applications/README.md

   5. The Docker image does not retain database information for the next time I want to work on.
   # Twitter CLI App
   ## Introduction
   This application allows you to create, read and delete tweets on Twitter from terminal.
-This is similar to the postman app that uses `HTTP GET`,`HTTP POST`  to get information is JSON String .THis
+This is similar to the postman app that uses `HTTP GET`,`HTTP POST`  to get information is JSON String .
+Twitter CLI app has three main features that user uses most of the time.
   - What does this app do?
   ## Usage
   - explain arguments and behaviour